Get matched with vetted scholarships and enter our

 Since the direct costs are pretty much what the college or university requires for tuition, it is pretty cut and dry as far as how much loan money is needed.
 Students should always make sure that all free funding options are exhausted before taking loans to cover tuition and fees expenses.

-Now for the indirect costs, which can differ from student to student spending on where they live, the expense of books required, lab costs, clubs joined, etc. all Students should consider the loan amount they need to live and be successful students.
+Now for the indirect costs, which can differ from student to student spending on where they live, the expense of books required, lab costs, clubs joined, etc. Students should consider the loan amount they need to live and be successful students.
 After careful consideration of what they need, and only what they need, they should request the amount of funds to cover that.

 As a reminder, all students should think about free funding options first!